-- During 2012-13, nuisance street drinkers were identified within the city centre as requiring targeted support and enforcement action and being particularly damaging to the city's image.
+During 2012-13, nuisance street drinkers were identified within the city centre as requiring targeted support and enforcement action and being particularly damaging to the city's image.
 A partnership approach has been adopted, led through the Antisocial Behaviour team, with the support of Police and local businesses; enforcement action is now being taken with 10 orders being sought through court.
-As part of our review process, further targeted activity will be undertaken in areas where alcohol-related nuisance is identified as being problematic.
+As part of our review process, further targeted activity will be undertaken in areas where alcoholrelated nuisance is identified as being problematic.

 - A new recovery focused integrated substance misuse service for alcohol, drugs, & young people's substance misuse service has been commissioned and is operational from 1 April 2013.
-This fundamental change in the delivery of treatment services for alcohol has required changes to actions and KPIs. - 2.8 To keep the Strategy as a live and working document it will be a requirement to review and update, if necessary, the action plan annually.
+This fundamental change in the delivery of treatment services for alcohol has required changes to actions and KPIs. - 2.8 To keep the Strategy live and an active working document it will be necessary to review and update the action plan regularly, likely on an annual basis.
 In addition, progress throughout the year will be monitored on a quarterly basis.
-A copy of the revised Action Plan for 2013/2014 is attached at Appendix C
+A copy of the revised Action Plan for 2013/2014 is attached at Appendix B.